Comingdonut/Chess/README.md

 ## Objective
-The objective of the game is not to "Kill" the opponents King but to essentially "Trap" them by putting the King in a position where they cannot escape or be saved by other opposing pieces.
+The objective of the game is not to "Kill" the opponents King but to essentially "Trap" them by putting the enemy King in a position where they cannot escape or be saved by other opposing pieces.

 ## Rules
 #### Basic Conditions